LouisJackman/language-x/README.md

   not deal with concrete class inheritance.
 * Interfaces can provide default method implementations, which can be overridden in implementing classes. `override` on a method makes such overrides clear.
-  Shadowing does not exist; if it has the same name, it must override, and the developer must explicitly state that with `override`.
+  Method shadowing does not exist; if it has the same name, it must override, and the developer must explicitly state that with `override`.
 * There is no method resolution order such as Dylan- and Python 3-inspired MRO.
   Dynamic dispatch does not exist, since all runtime polymorphism should be done via enums instead.
 Interfaces are more like Haskell typeclasses than Java's